 Co-location requirements are only applicable for FR1.

-Conformance to co-location requirements is shown using co-location proximity method which is described in TS 38.141-2 [18], subclause 4.12.
-In rel-15 co-location requirements have been defined only for FR1.

 12.8.2 OTA transmitter OFF power

 General aspects, procedures for calibration and measurements, and measurement uncertainty evaluation are identical to the ones described in TR 37.843 [9], subclause 10.6.2.
 For NR in 4.2 – 6 GHz frequencies, the specified maximum test system uncertainty and the measurement uncertainty budget are identical to what is specified for eAAS in frequency range 3 – 4.2 GHz.